Mai Văn Phấn: Biography

-Mai was born in 1955 in Ninh Bình, Red River Delta in North Vietnam.
-He joined the army infantry in 1974.
-Mai Văn Phấn left the army in 1981 and entered Hanoi College of Foreign Languages, Department of Linguistics and Russian culture.
-He continued learning in 1983 at Maxim Gorky Pedagogical School, Minsk (capital of the Byelorussian SSR), now Belarus Pedagogical University, named after writer Maksim Tank.

-As of 2015, he lives in Hải Phòng City.
+Mai was born in Ninh Bình, Red River Delta in North Vietnam.
+He served in the army infantry from 1974 to 1981, after which he enrolled at Hanoi College of Foreign Languages, the department of Linguistics and Russian culture.
+From 1983 he continued his studies at Maxim Gorky Pedagogical School in Minsk, now the Belarus Pedagogical University.
+As of 2015, he lived in Hải Phòng.